Mayflies (TV series): Production

 The BBC announced the project in August 2022.
 Set and filmed in Scotland, Synchronicity Films were announced to be producing for the BBC.
-Compston described the process of adapting an acclaimed novel “terrifying” while Curran said they had tried to “honour” the book.
+Compston described the process of adapting an acclaimed novel "terrifying", while Curran said they had tried to "honour" the book.

 Broadcast

-The first episode of Mayflies aired in the UK on BBC One on Wednesday, December 28 at 9pm, the second episode the following day at the same time.
+The first episode of Mayflies aired in the UK on BBC One on Wednesday 28 December 2022 at 9:00 pm, the second episode airing on the following day at the same time.

 Reception

-The Financial Times reviewed a “thoughtful exploration of how death liberates the soon-to-be deceased, and devastates those left behind” with an “array of stirring performances”.
+The Financial Times called Mayflies a “thoughtful exploration of how death liberates the soon-to-be deceased, and devastates those left behind” with an “array of stirring performances”.
 The Guardian described it as “beautifully told” whilst “Curran is deeply moving as a man who refuses to let death have the last laugh, with Ashley Jensen as his firecracker wife Anna.”